 A stonemason, by definition, is a person who works with stone in many ways, including cutting, preparing and building.

 In contrast to a banker mason, a fixer mason will actually travel to a job to both fit and lay already-prepared stone or cladding for buildings.
-They will follow blueprints to complete this, as well as replacing, repairing and restoring stonework that already exists.
+They will follow blueprints to complete this, as well as replace, repair and restore stonework that already exists.
 Being a fixer mason is actually highly skilled and dangerous work, as they need to be experts in fixing heavy stone with mortar onto a building permanently or creating specialist fitting that can be large and/or weighty, making it tricky work.

 Lastly (but certainly not least), there are memorial masons.
 Memorial masons carve into stone - you may know their work in the form of headstones, plaques, gravestones, statues or memorials.
 They are used quite extensively by different industries, including funeral parlours, councils, crematoriums and local governments, to carve words or messages into stone for varying purposes.

-If you are wanting to know more about stonemasonry and the types of services that a stonemason can provide, give MMS Memorials a call on 07 3265 5433 or complete an online contact form today.
-You will be surprised at all the wonderful options that are available!
+If you are wanting to know more about stonemasonry and the types of services that a stonemason can provide, give MMS Memorials a call at 07 3265 5433 or complete an online contact form today.
+You will be surprised at all the wonderful options that are available.

 Queensland Building and Construction Commission Regulation 2018 (Qld): https://www.legislation.qld.gov.au/view/pdf/inforce/current/sl-2018-0138

 Department of Housing and Public Works - Technical qualifications for licensing: http://www.hpw.qld.gov.au/SiteCollectionDocuments/TechnicalQualificationsForLicensing.pdf